dhardenb/space-frigates/documentation/design.md

 # Design Notes

-Below are a set of assocrted design notes that I wanted to keep.
+Below are a set of assorted design notes that I wanted to keep.
 The goal is to understand why I did things the way I did and also understand what my thinking was for the future.

 ## Renderer

-### "ZoomLevel"
+### "pixelsPerMeter"

-I should start by saying that there is very important variable in the application called zoomlevel that helps determine the size that everything is drawn at.
+I should start by saying that there is very important variable in the application called pixelsPerMeter that helps determine the size that everything is drawn at.

 I've been trying to figure out the best way to render the objects that you see in the game.
 It turns out to be a bit a litte more involved than you would think.